adanielnoel/Obsidian-to-latex/README.md

 The `obsidian.css` is contains a theme optimized for academic research in Obsidian (I'll work out an explanation elsewhere soon).
 Just activate community themes on Obsidian and drop this file in the vault.
 Some day I'll try to include it with the community themes.

+**Running the parser**

+On your terminal, just type

+    > python main.py "path/to/config.json"

+Some summary will be printed on the screen, including if there are undefined labels.

 ## Markdown syntax for the parser
 **Bold, italics and highlights**